 - Can I approach academic staff for help during the Strike?

 You should continue to seek advice and guidance from academic staff as normal.
-Should a member of staff indicate that they are not able to help due to the Strike then you should contact the Head of School to seek the advice/guidance you require.
-Non-academic support is also available through the Student Advice & Support Office.
+Should a member of staff indicate that they are not able to help due to the industrial action then you should contact the Head of School to seek the advice/guidance you require

 - How will I know if my classes have been cancelled?